Belajar Komputer

 "I like classic styles of kimono, too, but I would like to wear something a bit different for informal occasions," said Nozaki, who wore an unconventional black leather kimono coat with a leopard pattern scarf.

 You have read this article with the title Kimono with attitude at Japan Fashion Week.
-You can bookmark this page URL http://fashionhanimmerve.blogspot.com/2012/03/kimono-with-attitude-at-japan-fashion.html.
+You can bookmark this page URL https://fashionhanimmerve.blogspot.com/2012/03/kimono-with-attitude-at-japan-fashion.html.
 Thanks!

 Written By: Unknown -